Russian Naval Infantry: Syrian Civil War

-In early September 2015, it was estimated that approximately 800 Russian Naval Infantrymen had taken up positions all along western Syria with the majority of them being stationed in the mountainous city of Slunfeh in east Latakia – the remaining personnel had been moved to the Homs (Wadi Al-Nasara) and Tartous (Masyaf and Safita) Governorates in preparation for the Russian military intervention in the Syrian Civil War.
+In early September 2015, it was estimated that approximately 800 Russian Naval Infantrymen were in preparation for the Russian military intervention in the Syrian Civil War.

-On the night of 19 to 20 September 2015, Russian Naval Infantry engaged in a fight with militants of the Islamic State of Iraq and the Levant (ISIL) near the city of Latakia.
-The militants tried to mount an attack on the airbase there, however, they were ambushed by the Naval Infantry.
-As a result of the clash, three militants were killed, two were captured, and the rest retreated.

 Before dawn of 24 September 2015, Russian Naval Infantry went into battle for the first time since their deployment to Syria, Debka file's military and intelligence sources reveal.
 The 810th Guards Naval Infantry Brigade fought with Syrian Army and Hezbollah special forces in an attack on ISIL forces at the Kweiris air base, east of Aleppo.

 In November 2015, a Russian Naval Infantryman was killed during an operation to rescue the crew of a Russian Sukhoi Su-24M bomber aircraft that was shot down by the Turkish Air Force near the Syria–Turkey border.

 In March 2016, the 61st Naval Infantry Brigade conducted operations in which it aided the Syrian Army's liberation of the Syrian city of Palmyra.
 The 61st also participated in the storming of the city.
 Sources consider it one of the best trained and most combat experienced units of the Russian forces.

 In mid-May 2016, Russian Naval Infantry helped Syrian forces recapture the initiative in east Homs, while also recovering several points near the Al-Sha’ar Gas Fields and T-4 Military Airport.

 In September 2016, it was reported that Russian Naval Infantry were conducting operations on Aleppo's Castillo Highway.